acoderu/BallChase/ros2_ball_chase_ws/docs/Overview.md

 3. **Weights measurements based on their uncertainty**
 4. **Predicts forward between measurements**
 5. **Handles non-linear relationships between variables**

+**Kalman Filter Fundamentals**

+The Kalman filter provides an optimal solution for state estimation under certain conditions.
+It operates on these key principles:

+1. **Probabilistic State Representation**:
+   - State is represented as a probability distribution (typically Gaussian)
+   - Characterized by a mean vector (x̂) and covariance matrix (P)
+   - The mean represents our best estimate
+   - The covariance represents our uncertainty

+2. **Linear System Model**:
+   - In the standard Kalman filter:
+     - State transition: xₖ = Fₖ·xₖ₋₁ + Bₖ·uₖ + wₖ
+     - Measurement model: zₖ = Hₖ·xₖ + vₖ
+   - Where:
+     - xₖ is the state at time k
+     - Fₖ is the state transition matrix
+     - Bₖ is the control input matrix
+     - uₖ is the control input
+     - wₖ is the process noise (Gaussian with covariance Q)
+     - zₖ is the measurement
+     - Hₖ is the measurement matrix
+     - vₖ is the measurement noise (Gaussian with covariance R)

+3. **Extended Kalman Filter for Nonlinear Systems**:
+   - For robotics, we usually need to handle nonlinearities
+   - EKF uses linearization through Jacobian matrices:
+     - State transition: xₖ = f(xₖ₋₁, uₖ) + wₖ
+     - Measurement model: zₖ = h(xₖ) + vₖ
+   - Jacobians Fₖ and Hₖ are computed as the derivatives of f and h

+> **Note: Detailed Kalman Filter Theory**
+> This is a simplified introduction to the Kalman filter.
+In Module 5: Sensor Fusion Techniques, we'll dive much deeper into the mathematical foundations, implementation details, and practical tuning of Kalman filters for robotics applications.
+We'll also cover extensions like the Unscented Kalman Filter (UKF) and particle filters for highly nonlinear systems.

 **How EKF Works: An Intuitive Explanation**